ruslandoga/pg_pubsub_bench/README.md

 #### Registration

+Using `Phoenix.PubSub` we don't need to wait other nodes acking out subscription:

 ```elixir
 iex(p@10.0.102.150)2> :timer.tc fn -> Enum.each(1..10_000, fn i -> Phoenix.PubSub.subscribe(P.PubSub, "topic:#{i}") end) end
 {93478, :ok}
 ```

+With `:pg` joining the group is not over until we get it fully replicated locally:

 ```elixir
 iex(p@10.0.102.150)3> :timer.tc fn ->